Take action!!

 Diaries are things that people with FASD can find useful.
 They can help them to understand what happens, they can help to unpack how they feel, and, in the future, they might be fun to look back on.

-We are inviting people to create a visual, photo or video diary of a day in the life of someone with FASD.
+We invite people to create a visual, photo or video diary of a day in the life of someone with FASD.

 With the young person decide what you want to record.
 It could be: –